All posts by Kevin Brewer

 The house would be gone within a few weeks, maybe sooner, and I knew I would never see it again.
 From Miami University in Ohio, Phi Kappa Tau’s national office had issued the traditional upbeat talking points it reserved for chapters losing their homes: A fraternity can recruit and survive without a house.
 This is a growth opportunity.
 This is just the beginning for Delta Kappa.

 Mike came out of the house with tears in his eyes.
 Clearly, we had been on different but not dissimilar journeys.
-We looked one another in the face with that silent understanding that passes between old friends in times of sadness.
-Then we turned, crossed Terrace Avenue, and walked east into the shrouded night.
+We said little, but looked one another in the face with that silent understanding that passes between old friends in sad times, when there is really nothing more to say.
+Then we turned, crossed Terrace Avenue in the rain, and walked east into the shrouded night.

 A couple of years after the University demolished 1800 Lake, the discouraged undergraduate officers notified the graduate council and the board of governors that they wished to suspend operations, and Phi Kappa Tau ceased to exist as an undergraduate organization at the University of Tennessee.
 All our hearts were broken, though inwardly I thought it remarkable that Delta Kappa had survived Thomas Baer by two decades.
 “It had to end this way,” I thought to myself, looking back on all that had happened.
 “It was foreordained.”
 And though I mourned the institution that had given form and purpose to my young adult life, it seemed right and fitting, somehow, that the senseless, empty death, a generation earlier, of a single first-year member would now be fixed like a constellation in its place and would forever stand, unchallenged, as the central event in its history.